interest-protocol/suitears/design-rules.md

   }
   ```

 - **Functions that return a reference must be named property_name_mut or property_name_immut.
-The borrow is implied by the mutation keyword.**
+The borrow is implied by the mut and immut.**

   ```Move
   module suitears::profile {